dmeijboom/atom/README.md

 The test suite is written in atom using the `testing` module.
 To run the test suite, run `atom run -- tests/main.atom`.

-### Integers

-Integer literals default to 32-bit signed integers unless that doesn't fit.
-On integer operations both sides are cast to the upper bound.
-This means in following program: `(Uint8)10 + (Uint64)20000` the `Uint8` value of `10` will be cast to a `Uint64` before the add operation.

 ## Project Status